From 5 a.m. Mysore Classes to Finding My Voice: My Yoga Story

 - 3 min read

-I first rolled out a mat at fourteen, when my mom took me to a local class.
-No instant calling, no life-changing epiphany.
-I simply went, followed along, and then… kept showing up every now and then.
-Looking back, that quiet persistence mattered more than any dramatic beginning.
+I first unrolled a mat at the age of fourteen when my mom took me to a local class.
+There was no immediate calling or life-changing realization.
+I simply attended, followed along, and continued to show up occasionally.
+In hindsight, that quiet persistence was more significant than any dramatic beginning.

-A couple of years later I switched to a studio that followed the traditional Ashtanga.
-I started with afternoon classes, and something clicked.
-At the time I was dancing a lot, collecting knee injuries and poor posture along the way, and despite the stereotype, I wasn’t flexible.
-Ashtanga began to change that.
-My body grew more resilient and responsive; alignment made sense; breath became a metronome I could trust.
-Soon I was so drawn in that I would ride my bike at dawn to make the 5 a.m.
-Mysore class before school—every morning, all the way through the end of high school.
+A few years later, I transitioned to a studio that practiced traditional Ashtanga.
+I began with afternoon classes, and something clicked.
+At that time, I was dancing a lot, accumulating knee injuries and poor posture, and contrary to the stereotype, I wasn’t flexible.
+Ashtanga started to change that.
+My body became more resilient and responsive; alignment began to make sense; breath became a reliable metronome.
+Soon, I was so captivated that I would bike at dawn to attend the 5 a.m.
+Mysore class before school—every morning, until the end of high school.
 On the rare mornings I missed, I felt off for the rest of the day, as if I’d skipped a conversation with myself.

-My teacher, Erika, and the early-morning group played a big role in this.
-They encouraged me without pressure and made the room feel safe.
-I’m sure I would be a different person today if my mom and I hadn’t tried that first class.
-While many of my friends went out late on weekends, I often stayed home so I could wake up early and practice.
-It didn’t feel like sacrifice; it felt like care.
+My teacher, Erika, and the early morning group encouraged me without pressure and made the space feel safe.
+I’m certain I would be a different person today if my mom and I hadn’t attended that first class.
+While many of my friends stayed out late on weekends, I often stayed home to wake up early and practice.
+It didn’t feel like a sacrifice, it felt like self-care.

-As the postures became more familiar, my interest turned inward.
+As the postures became more familiar, my focus turned inward.
 The physical practice opened the door; meditation and simple attention kept me walking through it.
-Watching the breath, keeping a steady gaze, staying a little longer in a pose—these basics began to help beyond the studio.
-They steadied me during exams, family stress, and the ups and downs of living with a chronic health condition.
-Yoga stopped being only a set of movements and became a toolkit for daily life.
+Observing the breath, maintaining a steady gaze, and staying a bit longer in a pose, these basics began to help beyond the studio.
+They steadied me during exams, family stress, and the fluctuations of living with a chronic health condition.
+Yoga evolved from being just a series of movements to a toolkit for daily life.

-For a long time, I wasn’t sure about teaching.
-I felt I didn’t have enough life experience, and I wanted to honour the practice with honesty.
-I respect my teachers deeply, especially the way they hold space: patient, clear, and grounded.
-I didn’t want to imitate the surface of teaching without carrying the values underneath it.
-To me, teaching should be service—believing in each student, sharing what you know, and keeping your own ego in check.
+For a long time, I was uncertain about teaching.
+I felt I lacked sufficient life experience and wanted to honor the practice with honesty.
+I deeply respect my teachers, especially their ability to hold space: patient, clear, and grounded.
+I didn’t want to mimic the surface of teaching without embodying the underlying values.
+To me, teaching should be an act of service: believing in each student, sharing what you know, and keeping your own ego in check.

-Now, at twenty-one, I find myself cautiously ready to step forward.
-Not because I think I have all the answers, but because I’m committed to learning out loud.
-If I do teach, I want to be the kind of guide who listens first, believes in others, and keeps returning to the basics: breath, presence, patience.
-I want my classes to feel like the early mornings that shaped me: quiet, supportive, and honest.
+Now, at twenty-two, I feel ready to step forward.
+Not because I have all the answers, but because I’m committed to learning out loud.
+If I do teach, I aspire to be the kind of guide who listens first, believes in others, and continually returns to the basics: breath, presence, patience.
+I want my classes to resemble the early mornings that shaped me: quiet, supportive, and honest.

-If there’s one message I’d offer anyone reading this, it’s this: there is no perfect time to begin.
+If there’s one message I’d offer to anyone reading this, it’s this: there is no perfect time to begin.
 Don’t wait to be more flexible, less busy, or somehow “better.”
-Just step onto the mat—today, as you are.
-Show up without a story about how far you should go or how fast you should progress.
-The hardest work is not mastering a handstand or conquering the deepest backbend; it’s practicing with humility, setting the ego down, and letting the practice do its slow, steady work.
-Some mornings it will feel magical; other mornings it will feel like brushing your teeth.
+Just step onto the mat today, as you are.
+Show up without a preconceived notion of how far you should go or how fast you should progress.
+The hardest work isn’t mastering a handstand or achieving the deepest backbend; it’s practicing with humility, setting the ego aside, and allowing the practice to do its slow, steady work.
+Some mornings will feel magical; others will feel routine, like brushing your teeth.
 Both count.
-Keep showing up, and the pose that matters most—the one where you meet yourself with kindness—will keep meeting you back.
+Keep showing up.

 Comments